MBrassey/macOS/README.md

     cava (cli visualiser) + mosh (ssh)
     appleseed

-This script is generally a good preparation step: <a href="https://github.com/mzdr/macOS"> When I do a clean macOS installation.</a>
+This script is generally a good preparation step: [When I do a clean macOS installation.](https://github.com/mzdr/macOS)

 <h1>Window Manager</h1>
 I have a pseudo tiling window manager configured using <a href="https://github.com/sdegutis/zephyros">Zephyros</a> & <a href="https://github.com/stayradiated/okeanos">Okeanos</a> together.
 This is a video demonstration from <a href="https://github.com/stayradiated">stayradiated</a>, the creator of Okeanos: